lbryio/lbry-android/BUILD.md

 ```

 #### Setup Crystax Android NDK for buildozer
-Download the Crystax Android NDK from https://us.crystax.net/download/crystax-ndk-10.3.2-linux-x86_64.tar.xz and extract.
+* Download the Crystax Android NDK from https://us.crystax.net/download/crystax-ndk-10.3.2-linux-x86_64.tar.xz and extract.
 Remember to update `android.ndk_path` in your `buildozer.spec` to the path of the extracted Crystax NDK archive.
+* Copy `build-target-python.sh` from the `scripts` folder in the cloned `lbry-android` repository to the `crystax-ndk-10.3.2/build/tools/` folder.
+* Delete the `android-9` folder in `crystax-ndk-10.3.2/platforms`, and create a symbolic link named `android-9` to the `android-21` folder.

 #### Build and Deploy
 Run `npm i` in the `lbry-android/app` folder to install the necessary modules required by the React Native user interface.